Fishing the Strawberry Reservoir Triangle

 Good Fishing Beyond the Triangle

 As I mentioned, there are a lot of good fishing spots beyond the triangle.
 The map below is of one of my more recent trolling trips to the berry where I was trying to explore several areas of the reservoir.
 From that, the area between Haws Point and the Narrows is good, out by Mud Creek is good, and out by the island has been good for me as well.
-If the triangle is crowded, you can give these other areas a try.
+If the triangle is too crowded, you can give these other areas a try.
+I will say though, don’t let crowds scare you off too much.
+A bunch of boats is often a sign that people have found the school of kokanee.
+If you’re not a jerk, people don’t usually mind if you come fish the same area.

 For more information, and to see what gear has been reported most often by kokanee fishermen having success kokanee fishing on Strawberry Reservoir.